 Timing will be similar for those entering from the Grand Lake area.
 If you enter from the west, you'll want to drive just past the visitor center.

-Are Pets Allowed Along The Tundra Communities Trail?
+Are dogs allowed along the Tundra Communities Trail?

 Sadly, pets are not allowed on The Tundra Communities Trail.
 While your pet is welcome to enter Rocky Mountain National Park, don't expect to take them with you on this hike or any of the other trails.
 Pets are only welcome around parking lots and certain campgrounds.